How to Set Up Parental Controls on iPhone and iPad

-Be at ease about your kids using the devices with these strict Parental Controls in place.
+Be at ease about your kids using their iPhone and iPad with these strict Parental Controls in place.

 It’s impossible to keep kids away from devices these days.
 But whether they’re borrowing your phone, using a family iPad, or have access to their own device, the perils of letting them have unrestricted access are too many.
 After all, the internet might be a reservoir of good things, but there’s no shortage of inappropriate content either.